Happy Valley (TV series)

 Happy Valley is a British crime drama television series, set and filmed in the Calder Valley, West Yorkshire.
-Starring Sarah Lancashire and Siobhan Finneran, it was written and created by Sally Wainwright, and directed by Wainwright, Euros Lyn and Tim Fywell.
+Starring Sarah Lancashire, James Norton and Siobhan Finneran, it was written and created by Sally Wainwright and directed by Wainwright, Euros Lyn and Tim Fywell.
 The first series began on BBC One on 29 April 2014, the second on 9 February 2016, and the third and final series on 1 January 2023.
 It won the 2015 BAFTA Award for Best Drama Series, and won another BAFTA for Best Drama for the second series.

 Premise

 Series 1

-Catherine Cawood is a strong-willed police sergeant in Halifax, West Yorkshire, still coming to terms with the suicide of her teenage daughter, Becky, eight years earlier.
-Cawood is now divorced from her husband and living with her sister, Clare, a recovering alcoholic and heroin addict, who is helping her bring up Becky's young son, Ryan, the product of rape.
-Neither Catherine's ex-husband nor their adult son, Daniel, want anything to do with Ryan.
-Catherine hears that Tommy Lee Royce, the man responsible for the brutal rape that impregnated Becky and drove her to suicide shortly after Ryan was born, is out of prison after serving eight years for drug charges.
-Catherine soon becomes obsessed with finding Royce, unaware that he is involved in the kidnapping of Ann Gallagher, a plot instigated by Kevin Weatherill and orchestrated by Ashley Cowgill.
-Things quickly take a dark turn as the abductors scramble to keep the kidnapping secret, although Catherine is on to them.
+In Halifax, West Yorkshire, Catherine Cawood is a divorced police sergeant with two children.
+She is still trying to recover from the suicide of her daughter, which had happened eight years previously.
+Catherine is raising her daughter’s son, Ryan, who was born after her daughter was raped by Tommy Lee Royce.
+Just when it seems like Catherine is gaining control over her life, she discovers that Tommy, whom she holds responsible for her daughter's suicide, has been released from prison after serving time for other offences.
+Catherine becomes consumed by the idea of confronting him, unaware that Tommy is involved in a criminal organisation with the intention of kidnapping Anne Gallagher, the daughter of a wealthy businessman, for ransom.

 Series 2

-Eighteen months after the events of the first series, Catherine is back at work and has been awarded the Queen's Police Medal (QPM) for gallantry, for rescuing Gallagher from Royce, who is serving a life sentence in prison.
-When Royce's mother is killed, Catherine finds herself implicated in a string of murders.
+18 months after the first series, Catherine is back at work and has been awarded the Queen's Police Medal (QPM) for gallantry, for rescuing Gallagher from Royce, who is serving a life sentence in prison.
+When Royce's mother is killed, Catherine is implicated in several murders.
 While trying to prove her innocence, Catherine is tasked with investigating a human trafficking operation linked to the serial killings.
-Meanwhile, senior HMIT officers Detective Superintendent Andy Shepard and Detective Inspector Jodie Shackleton begin to suspect that the supposed fourth victim of the serial killer, Victoria Fleming, was murdered by someone else.
-Gradually their investigation starts to lead them towards Victoria's actual killer: police detective John Wadsworth, whom Fleming had been blackmailing.
-Catherine's grandson, Ryan, develops a friendship with a new teaching assistant, Miss Wealand, who is secretly a prison groupie infatuated with Royce.
-Royce, whom the court has forbidden from having any contact with Ryan, is using Wealand to try to build a relationship with Ryan and get revenge on Catherine.
+Meanwhile, senior Homicide and Major Enquiry Team (HMET) officers Detective Superintendent Andy Shepard and Detective Inspector Jodie Shackleton begin to suspect that the supposed fourth victim of the serial killer, Victoria Fleming, was murdered by someone else.
+Gradually, their investigation leads them toward Victoria's actual killer: police detective John Wadsworth, whom Fleming had been blackmailing.
+Catherine's now 10-year-old grandson, Ryan, develops a friendship with a new teaching assistant, Miss Drummond, secretly a prison groupie infatuated with Royce.
+Royce, whom the court has forbidden from having contact with Ryan, uses Drummond to try to build a relationship with Ryan and get revenge on Catherine.
 Ryan increasingly concerns his family by asking questions about his father and even suggests Royce should be forgiven.